tilt-dev/tilt.build/blog/_posts/2020-04-02-march-commit-of-the-month.md

 ![A photo of the Tilt UI with green and red icons next to each resource](/assets/images/march-2020-commit-of-the-month/colorblind1.png)

 Can you tell at a glance which of these resources are up, and which ones have errored?
 It’s hard.
-If you were red-green colorblind it would be even harder.
+If you were red-green colorblind, it would be even harder.
 It might look something like this:

 ![A photo of the Tilt UI with green and red icons next to each resource modified to show what it might look like to a colorblind person](/assets/images/march-2020-commit-of-the-month/colorblind1-mod.png)